dynamicstrategies/cardano-card-gateway/README.md

 **Who is the Merchant of Record for NFT purchases?** - Wert.io is the Merchant of Record.

+**What other blockchians are supported to accept payments - besides Polygon and Arbbitrum covered in this doc?** - Wert currently supports a large number of blockchains and different tokens on each of these blockchians in which payments can be received.
+For a full list consult their website https://docs.wert.io/docs/supported-coins-and-blockchains .
+Additional integration development would be required if you choose a blockchain other than Polygon or Arbitrum

+**From which Countries and US states can I receive payments?** - For a full list of countries and US states that are supported by Wert is available here https://docs.wert.io/docs/service-availability

+**Do you have guidance on how to pass Apple Store review?** - Wert has compiled a guide on their website for this https://docs.wert.io/docs/passing-apple-store-review

+**Does Wert have an FAQ section?** - Yes, for other questions not covered above, consult this page https://docs.wert.io/docs/general-faq

 <!-- GETTING STARTED -->
 ## 3 - Getting Started